 - HP-UX auxiliary header: This auxiliary header contains run-time information used by the HP-UX loader to do a fast and efficient program load of an executable SOM.
-See Section 6.1 on page 125 for the detail structure of this auxiliary header. - MPE/iX program and SOM auxiliary headers: These are auxiliary headers used by the MPE/iX loader to load program (executable SOM) or executable library. - IPL auxiliary header: This auxiliary header is used to provide information that is needed for loading bootable utilities.
+See Section 6.1 on page 117 for the detail structure of this auxiliary header. - MPE/iX program and SOM auxiliary headers: These are auxiliary headers used by the MPE/iX loader to load program (executable SOM) or executable library.
+See Section 7.1 on page 149 for descriptions of these auxiliary headers. - IPL auxiliary header: This auxiliary header is used to provide information that is needed for loading bootable utilities.
 All bootable utilities accessible through the LIF directory must have enough of a common format for IPL to load and launch utilities through a standard method.
 IPL may need to know the intended physical destination address for which the module was linked, as well as the entry point and the length of the image.
 This auxiliary header meets IPL's needs for loading and launching bootable utilities.